openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/03-viewing-the-java-console-and-camel-route.md

 While a build is running, the _Overview_ page will display a banner.
-The build may take a couple of minutes to start running because OpenShift needs to download the dependent jars needed for this project.
+Generally, first time builds will take a couple of minutes the first time through as the build process hydrates the builds local reposiltory with the required build dependencies.

 ![Build Progress Banner](../../assets/intro-openshift/fis-deploy-app/03-build-progress-banner.png)